Inn from the Cold

 On the fourth Sunday afternoon of each month, St James takes its turn to offer a time of hymn singing for the residents of the Chinook Care Centre.
 This provides an opportunity for the residents who otherwise could not get out to enjoy a church service.

-The Anglican parish of St. Edmund's in Bowness operates a food and clothing bank that St. James is pleased to help support.
+The Anglican parish of St. Edmund's in Bowness operates a food bank that St. James is pleased to help support.
 The need in the community is such that St. Edmund's has been distributing about sixty hampers each month.
-Donations can be left at St. James and we will ensure that these items are delivered.
+Food donations (no clothes please) can be left at St. James and we will ensure that these items are delivered.